-Elizabeth speaks on a range of topics related to her research: later motherhood, women’s work and fertility, work-family balance, gender equity, and the poetry of Marianne Moore.
+Elizabeth speaks on a range of topics related to her research: later motherhood, women’s work and fertility, work-family balance, gender equity, and Moore.

 If you’d like Elizabeth to speak at your event, or for press inquiries, please visit her contact page.